lonespear/ma206-review/README.md

 ### 💸 2.
 Draft Phase — Build Your Team

-Cadets silently bid on:
+Students silently bid on:
 - **5 Hitters** (each with OBP and SLG stats)
 - **2 Pitchers** (with ERA stats)

 Players are unique and vary in quality.
 OBP and SLG affect how likely a batter gets on base or hits for power.
 ERA modifies how effective a pitcher is defensively.

-> Draft is done using silent auction: cadets submit bids within their cap.
+> Draft is done using silent auction: Students submit bids within their cap.

 ---